cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 In this code, the `logical_divide` is actually a no-op.
 CuTe already gives us `acc_s` as `((2, 2), MMA_M, MMA_N)`.
 This bit of code ensures that if we were somehow given `MMA=4` instead of `(2, 2)`, the function would column-divide the shape to give us what we expect.
 I'm not sure why the `logical_divide` is here, but it doesn't break anything.
 Since it's a static divide, the compiler optimizes everything to the same PTX regardless.

-#### Back to the Actual Reduce
+### Thread Reduce, Continued
-Having the thread's values in row-major format trivializes the loops for the remainder of the softmax functions.
+With the fragment in row/col view, the per-thread reduction trivializes.
 Each thread can simply iterate through all its values and compute the max and the sum.
 This happens at the per-thread register level and is very fast.

 We have two reduction operations, `max` and `sum`.
 It's common to define them as functional structs for portability: